 Network accounts provide access to personal, confidential material.
 Use only those credentials for which you are authorized, and use them only for the purposes for which they are intended.
 Except for cases made explicit by the IT department, sharing of login credentials should not be done for any reason.

-The IT department at Holy Cross will not request passwords.
+The IT department at Holy Cross will never request passwords by telephone or email.

 Requests to have a password reset must be made in person and valid government-issued or college-issued identification must be shown.

-For information about how to access your accounts, visit www.hcc-nd.edu/accounts.
+For information about how to access your accounts, visit our Getting Started page.

 II.
 COLLEGE COMPUTERS, PRINTERS, TELEPHONES, AND CLASSROOM TECHNOLOGY